-How the Great Flood Happened
+How the Great Flood May Have Happened

 Putting together the pieces of the puzzle, scientists determined that the earthquake caused the megaflood by triggering a landslide that dammed up the river in the Jishi Gorge.
-The water built up behind the rocky dam for 6 to 9 months until eventually the dam broke.
-The rushing waters flooded the upper valley, destroying everything in its path.
+The water built up behind the rocky dam for 6 to 9 months until eventually, the dam broke.
+The subsequent rushing waters flooded the upper valley, destroying everything in its path.

 One geologist, Darryl Granger from Perdue University said, “The flood was about 300,000 to 500,000 cubic meters per second [about 10,600,000 to 17,650,000 cubic feet per second].
 To put that into perspective, that’s roughly equivalent to the largest flood ever measured on the Amazon River, the world’s largest river.

 It’s among the largest known floods to have happened on Earth during the past 10,000 years.